afcarl/PMW3901_SoftSPI/readme.md

 and [Pesky Products](https://oshpark.com/shared_projects/autoGC8x).
 It communicates with the sensor using Software SPI.

-This library is a modification of the [Bitcraze_PWM3901 library](https://github.com/bitcraze/Bitcraze_PMW3901), for use with Software SPI instead of ordinay SPI.
-If your microcontroller provides ordinary (hardware) SPI access, you should use the original Bitcraze library instead of this one.
+This library is a modification of the [Bitcraze_PWM3901 library](https://github.com/bitcraze/Bitcraze_PMW3901).
+If your microcontroller provides ordinary (hardware) SPI access, you should use that original Bitcraze library instead of this one.

 ## Additional libraries required